TetronIO/JIM/README.md

 <img width="590" alt="jim-rider-docker-play" src="https://github.com/user-attachments/assets/f15ef378-d88b-4a51-9b11-4f01529d7f77"><br>
 macOS/Linux Docker Setup: Then change the active configuration and press the play button.

+## State of Development
+In JIM currently, you can setup connectors to LDAP-based systems (tested against Active Directory so far) and CSVs and perform imports.
+Synchronisation Rules can also be created, though synchronisation (from connected systems to the Metaverse) is currently under development, with Unit Tests being developed.
+Once that's done, export functionality will be next, to target an Minimum Viable Product (MVP) status.

+If you don't have any connected systems available, you can also use the Data Generation feature to fill JIM with thousands of users and groups.
+The UI for users and groups is basic, with a fully customisable UI planned.

 ## More Information
 Please go to https://tetron.io/jim for more information.